syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Cell-Types/How-to-Use-a-PushButton-in-a-Cell-and-Catch-the-User-Clicking-It.md

 ---
 layout: post
-title: Cell Types in GridControl | WinForms | Syncfusion
+title: Use a PushButton in a cell and catch the user clicking it | Syncfusion
 description: This section describes how to use a pushbutton in a cell and catch the user clicking it in WindowsForms platform.
 platform: windowsforms
 control: Grid